Understanding Leave Calculation: How Do Half-Days Affect Employee Leave and Salary?

 bhavyachawda

-but if he is eligible for only one 0.5 (Half day ) CL per month on prorata base . and he takes 2 half day means 1 full day is calculated as a CL but he/she is elegible for only 0.5 Day so for 0.5 (2nd Half day salary is deducted from his salary ?
+Thank you, Pon, but if he is eligible for only one 0.5 (half day) CL per month on a pro-rata basis, and he takes 2 half days, meaning 1 full day is calculated as a CL.
+However, he/she is eligible for only 0.5 day.
+So, for 0.5 (2nd half day), the salary is deducted from his salary.

 Sharmila Das

-Therefore as per your query, if two 0.5 days leave is granted then it is considered as 1 casual leave and the rest leave in pro-rate basisi would be deducted.
-As long as he sustains with the CL's and SL's, he can always avail the paid/earned leave.
-Although, those who are in continuous service in the preceding 12 months (should work not less than 240 days) are eligible for 12 days E.L. during the subsequent year.
+Casual leave will be calculated on a pro-rata basis if a person joins in the middle of the calendar year.
+The procedure to be followed permits 1 day of leave at a time, which cannot be combined with sick leave.
+Therefore, as per your query, if two 0.5 days of leave are granted, then it is considered as 1 casual leave, and the remaining leave will be deducted on a pro-rata basis.
+As long as the individual maintains their casual leaves (CL's) and sick leaves (SL's), they can always avail of paid/earned leave.
+However, those who have been in continuous service for the preceding 12 months (working not less than 240 days) are eligible for 12 days of earned leave during the subsequent year.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute